Oripi/wix-covid-wishlist/README.md

 Next, let's go to "Product Page" and create an `Add to wishlist` button.
 ![alt wishlist button](images/addToWishlistButton.png)

+You can add an icon from components menu under: `Shape -> Basic Shapes`.
+Make sure you add 2 icons, one icon will be displayed when the item is in the wishlist and the other will be displayed when the item is not in the wishlist.
+Design them however you like (I used a yellow theme for border and filling, because yellow is my favourite color :blush:) and place them one of top of the other (the order) doesn't matter.

 ### Bonus:
 If you wanna be really fancy you can also add a popup that will show once an item has been added to wishlist:
 ![alt wishlist popup](images/addToWishlistPopup.png)

+You can add the popup as a `Basic Shape` from the menu and a `Text` element that shows information to our user.
 We'll manipulate it later to show and hide with animations.
 Make sure to hide it on page load (this can be done by right clicking on the element, selecting the `View Properties` window from the menu and checking the `Hidden on Load` option).